Glendale Denied Workers' Compensation Attorney

 What Is the Appeals Process?

 Whether or not you should fight a denied claim can depend on a number of issues, such as the extent of your injuries, why your claim was denied, and the nature of your dispute.
 Other issues that can impact your decision include whether you’ve been completely denied, or only portions of your claim have been rejected, such as when insurance refuses to authorize surgery.
-When you do decide to appeal a decision made against you, a board-certified attorney can help file your claim in a timely manner.
+When you do decide to appeal a decision made against you, an attorney can help file your claim in a timely manner.

 Filing formal appeals includes: